dmarrero98/dmarrero98/README.md

 * ✉️  You can contact me at [dmarrero98@gmail.com](mailto:dmarrero98@gmail.com)
 * 🧠  I'm learning implementation of Python data structures
 * 🤝  I'm open to collaborating on AI projects
+* 🚀  I'm currently working on developing a recreation of pac-man called jacked-man

 ### Skills